NVIDIAGameWorks/RayTracingDenoiser/README.md

 - GTX 1080 Ti, 1080, 1070, 1060 with at least 6GB of memory

 ### How to Compile and Run
+- Install latest Vulkan SDK
 - Run ``Deploy.bat``
-- Install required Windows and Vulkan SDKs (you will be prompted)
+- Install required Windows SDK (you will be prompted)
 - Open ```_Compiler\vs2017\SANDBOX.sln```
 - Rebuild the solution
 - It's recommended to install Smart Command Line Arguments Extension for Visual Studio https://marketplace.visualstudio.com/items?itemName=MBulli.SmartCommandlineArguments